 By Jo Scrivner

-Gluten-free desserts have a bad reputation of tasting like sawdust, but that doesn’t necessarily have to be the case.
+Gluten-free desserts have a bad reputation for tasting like sawdust, but that doesn’t necessarily have to be the case.
 I collected some easy but yummy recipes for you that will satisfy your sweet tooth, whether you’re on a gluten-free diet or not.

 1. CHOCOLATE MOUSSE